josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Do *not* declare the following:

-*   A class that's already declared in another module, whether an application module, &commat;NgModule, or third-party module.
+*   A class that is already declared in another module, whether an application module, &commat;NgModule, or third-party module.
 *   An array of directives imported from another module.
-    For example, don't declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.
+    For example, do not declare `FORMS_DIRECTIVES` from `@angular/forms` because the `FormsModule` already declares it.

 *   Module classes.
 *   Service classes.